John Ernest of Nassau-Siegen (1582–1617)

 Hereditary Count John Ernest of Nassau-Siegen (21 October 1582Jul. – 16/17 September 1617Jul.), Johann Ernst Erbgraf von Nassau-Siegen, official titles: Graf zu Nassau, Katzenelnbogen, Vianden und Diez, Herr zu Beilstein, was since 1607 Hereditary Count of Nassau-Siegen, a part of the County of Nassau.
-He came from the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau.
+He descended from the House of Nassau-Siegen, a cadet branch of the Ottonian Line of the House of Nassau.
 He first served as an officer in the Dutch States Army and later as general in the Republic of Venice during the Uskok War.

 Biography

-John Ernest was born at Siegen Castle on 21 October 1582Jul., the eldest son of Count John VII ‘the Middle’ of Nassau-Siegen and his first wife, Countess Magdalene of Waldeck-Wildungen.
+John Ernest was born at Siegen Castle on 21 October 1582Jul., the eldest son of Count John VII the Middle of Nassau-Siegen and his first wife, Countess Magdalene of Waldeck-Wildungen.
 John Ernest studied in Kassel in 1595, and then in Geneva.
-He later stayed with his uncle William Louis in Leeuwarden.
+He later stayed with his uncle William Louis of Nassau-Dillenburg in Leeuwarden.